 On today’s podcast, we invite our very first guest to be interviewed!
-Shelly Immel is a fantastic example of a permie applying the twelve permaculture principles to every aspect of her life, whether that is involving only herself, or in her business.
-As we touched on in the previous podcast, the first area to begin applying permaculture to is your personal life, before expanding out to your home and community.
-Definitely listen to the episode - Shelly is a wealth of knowledge and experience.
-In this post, we will discuss some examples of applying the twelve permaculture principles to your life, especially in regards to mindset.
-This is by no means an exhaustive list, it’s merely an exercise so that you can start broadening your thoughts and start seeing opportunities for further application of permaculture into your life, and therefore the harmony and order that comes with it.
+Shelly Immel is a fantastic example of an impact entrepreneur applying the twelve permaculture principles to every aspect of her life.
+Shelly is a wealth of knowledge and experience.
+In this post, we will discuss some examples of applying the twelve permaculture principles to your personal life, and in your regenerative enterprise.
+This is by no means an exhaustive list, it’s merely an exercise so that you can start broadening your thoughts and start seeing opportunities for further application of permaculture into your life and business, and therefore the harmony and order that comes with it.

 The second principle is to Catch and Store Energy.
 Among many methods, one overwhelmingly frequent thing that everyone does in this arena is eating.
 The food that we eat took energy to make, and as our bodies break it down the energy is transferred into our bodies.
 However, in this situation, not all energy is created equal.
 The more natural energy put into food, the better the quality of energy we will reap from it.
 We all know that the foods we choose to eat affect us in many ways, but it is so important to realize that the food we consume can change our mindset due to the complex series of chemical reactions we are made up of.
 Food that is full of things like sugar, preservatives, or ingredients that our body doesn’t handle efficiently affects our hormones and pH level, which many people don’t even consider.
 The combination of pH and hormone levels drastically changes our ability to produce chemicals like serotonin and oxytocin and can inhibit our ability to focus, work rigorously, and maintain energy among other side effects.
 Quality of energy we receive from food and store is of insurmountable importance when it comes to our health and mindset.